Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 The Allstar Plus Card combines a corporate credit card with a fuel discount card to help your company save time and money.

-The Allstar Plus business card is a superb “all-in-one” card that combines the benefits of a conventional business charge card with those of a gasoline card, allowing cardholders to reduce administrative burdens and save money on business travel and transportation expenditures.
+The Allstar Plus business card is a superb “all-in-one” card that combines the benefits of a conventional business charge card with those of a fuel card, allowing cardholders to reduce administrative burdens and save money on business travel and transport.

 You can make purchases with this business charge card interest-free for up to 44 days, but you should be aware of the card's other penalties, such as its late payment fee and its convenience fee of up to 1.5 pence per litre.